mahuntington/panpsychism/projects/project_02/Wiki.md

 ### Timeframe

-Project kickoff is Friday, October 9th, and last day for development is Thursday, October 15th.
-We will be demoing our deployed applications on Friday, October 16th.
+Project kickoff is Friday, June 24th, and last day for development is Monday, June 27th.
+We will be demoing our deployed applications on Tuesday, June 28th.

 ## Expectations